What is AI SEO? 2026 Definition + Platforms

 Google AI Overviews

-Citation overlap with the organic top 10 has weakened sharply since the Gemini 3 rollout, which is a key fact for SEO teams: ranking number one no longer guarantees inclusion.
-The candidate pool the model draws from is wider and weirder than the ranking pool, and that’s where the optimization opportunity sits.
+Gemini-powered summaries that sit on top of Google Search.
+They trigger most aggressively on health, education, and B2B technology queries, and rarely on transactional or navigational ones.
+Citation overlap with the organic top 10 has weakened since the Gemini 3 rollout, so ranking number one no longer guarantees inclusion — the candidate pool is wider than the ranking pool, and that’s where the opportunity sits.

 Google AI Mode